 Luisa’s introduction:

-At the heart of the EGD is also the principle that the green transition must be fair and just, leaving no person and no place behind.
+At the heart of the EGD is the principle that the green transition must be fair and just, leaving no person and no place behind.
 The 8th Environmental Action Programme and related Council conclusions have underscored the need for a more rapid and effective implementation of the EGD agenda, emphasizing the importance of addressing the socio-economic and environmental challenges that hinder a just and inclusive transition.
 This requires addressing pressing social equity and inclusion concerns, such as energy and transport poverty, carbon inequality, and gender inequalities.
 A fair, inclusive, and ethical food system is also essential for ensuring that the benefits of the green transition are shared by all.
-Enabling conditions, such as education and skills development, financing mechanisms, and alternative wellbeing measures beyond GDP, are crucial for supporting a just transition.
+Enabling conditions, such as education and skills development, and alternative wellbeing measures beyond GDP, are crucial for supporting a just transition.
 These key horizontal assets are discussed in the last part of this chapter.

-Socio-economic risks
+Socio-economic risks and opportunities

-The green transition must be fair and just, leaving no person and no place behind: this principle is at the heart of the European Green Deal in the EGD ambitions, and it is also the essence of the UN 2030 Agenda and its 17 Sustainable Development Goals (SDGs).
-Achieving these goals requires deep transformation in our production and consumption systems in many areas (food, energy, transport and mobility etc.): the main challenge is to ensure fairness in the transformation process, and this need to be supported by policies and funds.
-The Just Transition Mechanism, the Social Climate Fund are all essential policy instruments for a fair and inclusive transition to a climate neutral EU, putting people first, and paying attention to regions, industries and workers who are facing the greatest challenges (notably, regions that are the most carbon-intensive or that rely heavily on fossil fuels), thus with a clear focus on some specific issues and target groups.
+The green transition must be fair and just, leaving no person and no place behind: this principle is at the heart of the European Green Deal, and it is also the essence of the UN 2030 Agenda and its 17 Sustainable Development Goals (SDGs), fully embodied in the EU policies and objectives.
+The new Clean Industrial Deal further commits to a “just transition that delivers quality jobs and empowers people, building on their skills, while promoting social cohesion and equity across all regions” (ref.).
+Moreover, as recently stated in the Competitiveness Compass, social fairness and effective social policies are crucial for competitiveness, prosperity and security.
+A stronger Europe with higher level of productivity can ensure that the European social model remains affordable in the long term.

+Achieving these goals requires deep transformations in our production and consumption systems in many areas (food, energy, transport and mobility etc.).
+The main challenge is to ensure fairness in the transformation process, assuring that everyone can equally benefit from the positive effects of the transition, and this needs to be supported by policies and funds.
+The Just Transition Mechanism, the Social Climate Fund are essential policy instruments for a fair and inclusive transition to a climate neutral EU, putting people first, and paying attention to regions, industries and workers who are facing the greatest challenges (notably, regions that are the most carbon-intensive or that rely heavily on fossil fuels), thus with a clear focus on some specific issues and target groups.

-The consequences of climate change, pollution and environmental degradation may disproportionately affect vulnerable communities and disadvantaged groups, who frequently are the ones with lower share of the responsibility for generating these environmental issues (EEA 2022, IPCC 2022).
+The consequences of climate change, pollution and environmental degradation may disproportionately affect vulnerable communities and disadvantaged groups, who frequently are the ones with lower share of the responsibility for generating these environmental issues (EEA 2022, EEA 2018, IPCC 2022).
 This includes notably low- and lower-middle income households, who spend a high share of their income in essential services such as energy, transport and housing, as well as micro, small and medium-sized enterprises (EC, 2020, Council recommendation, 2022).
 Therefore, it is essential to maintain high EGD ambitions while fostering greater solidarity and justice in pursuing of its objectives, to avoid that actions taken for example to mitigate and adapt to climate change will affect different social groups unequally.